2004090/CS220-AU-portfolio/README.md

 <br>

 ## TODO
-- starting on the essay
-- starting on creating the website by using Github pages
-- get familiar with using Github
 - understanding the concepts of past, present and future digital identities
 - understand the structure on my own essay
 - trying to put the V&R map in my essay
+- carry on working on the essay and website

 ## References